hwp9000/discord.js/README.md

 3. Now we need to install node.js and discord.js so run the following commands: `npm install discord.js` & `npm install node`.

-4. You should now have a package-lock.json file.
-Moreover, your folder should now look like this:
+4. Your folder should now look like this:

 ![folder2](https://i.imgur.com/xpI8g6x.png)